aloetesting/aloe/README.md

 The standard [Gherkin syntax][gherkin-syntax] is supported, including scenario outlines, doc strings, data tables and internationalization.

-Feature and scenario tags can be used and are converted to Nose tags ,see [Attribute selector plugin][nose-plugin-attrib].
+Feature and scenario tags can be used and are converted to Nose tags, see [Attribute selector plugin][nose-plugin-attrib].

 If features are not specified on the command line, Aloe will look for features